Left Bousfield localization without left properness: Introduction

 Note that, if $\M$ is a model category, then $\M$ is automatically a semi-model category, and so the theorem above proves that left Bousfield localization $L_{\cat C}\M$ exists (as a semi-model category) for non-left proper model categories $\M$.

-Our main tool to prove Theorem \ref{main} is a semi-model categorical version of a famous theorem of Jeff Smith \cite{barwickSemi, beke}.
-This result appears to be of independent interest, so we state it as well.
+Our main tool to prove Theorem \ref{main} is a semi-model categorical version of a famous theorem of Jeff Smith (\cite[Proposition 2.2]{barwickSemi}, \cite[Theorem 1.7]{beke}).
 We apply this theorem by taking $\sW$ to be the class of $\cat C$-local equivalences.

-\begin{main} Suppose $\M$ is a locally presentable category with a class $\sW$ of weak equivalences and a set of map $I$ satisfying \begin{enumerate} \item The class $\sW$ is $\kappa$-accessible. \item The class $\sW$ is closed under retracts and the two out of three property. \item Any morphism in inj$(I)$ is a weak equivalence. \item Within the class of trivial cofibrations, defined to be the intersection of $\cof I$ and $\sW$, maps with cofibrant domain are closed under pushouts to arbitrary cofibrant objects and under transfinite composition. \item The maps of $I$ have cofibrant domain and the initial object in $\M$ is cofibrant. \end{enumerate} Then there is a cofibrantly generated semi-model structure on $\M$ with generating cofibrations $I$, generating trivial cofibrations $J$, cofibrations $\cof I$, and fibrations defined by the right lifting property with respect to $J$.
+\begin{main} Suppose $\M$ is a locally presentable category with a class $\sW$ of weak equivalences and a set of morphisms $I$ satisfying \begin{enumerate} \item The class of weak equivalences with cofibrant domains is $\kappa$-accessible. \item The class $\sW$ is closed under retracts and the two out of three property. \item Any morphism in inj$(I)$ is a weak equivalence. \item Within the class of trivial cofibrations, defined to be the intersection of $\cof I$ and $\sW$, morphisms with cofibrant domains are closed under pushouts to arbitrary cofibrant objects and under transfinite composition. \item The morphisms of $I$ have cofibrant domains. \end{enumerate} Then there is a cofibrantly generated semi-model structure on $\M$ with generating cofibrations $I$, generating trivial cofibrations $J$, cofibrations $\cof I$, and fibrations defined by the right lifting property with respect to $J$.
 Furthermore, the generating trivial cofibrations $J$ have cofibrant domains. \end{main}

 After a review of the main definitions in Section \ref{sec:preliminaries}, we prove Theorem \ref{main-smith} in Section \ref{sec:smith}.
 We then prove Theorem \ref{main} in Section \ref{sec:bousfield}.
 As the main value of our approach is that we do not need $\M$ to be left proper in order for its localization to exist, we now explain the key idea that allows this assumption to be avoided.
 A model category is left proper if any pushout of a weak equivalence $f: A\to B$ along a cofibration $g: A\to C$ is a weak equivalence $h: C\to P$.
 The semi-model category version of this statement assumes that $f$ is a weak equivalence \textit{between cofibrant objects}.
 With this extra assumption, $h$ is always a weak equivalence, so left properness is automatic.